Products of varieties with many integral points: Introduction

-We will primarily study the weak Hilbert property over arithmetic base schemes; for Hilbert irreducibility type results over arbitrary rings or fields see for example \cite{BSFP14, BSFP23BaseChange, BSFP23Abelian, FriedJarden, LangFundamentals}.
+We will primarily study the weak Hilbert property over normal integral arithmetic base schemes; for Hilbert irreducibility type results over arbitrary rings or fields see for example \cite{BSFP14, BSFP23BaseChange, BSFP23Abelian, FriedJarden, LangFundamentals}.
+A similar extension of the (usual) Hilbert property to arithmetic schemes is given in \cite{LugerArithmeticHP}.

 Assuming the base scheme is arithmetic, the Hilbert property and weak Hilbert property differ only in the presence of finite étale covers.
-In fact, Corvaja and Zannier show in \cite[Theorem~1.6]{CZHP} that a normal projective variety with the Hilbert property over a number field is algebraically simply connected; their result also holds for arithmetic schemes \cite[Theorem~1.8]{LugerArithmeticHP}.
+In fact, Corvaja and Zannier show in \cite[Theorem~1.4]{CZHP} that a smooth projective variety with the Hilbert property over a number field is algebraically simply connected (i.e., admits no non-trivial finite étale cover); their result also holds for normal arithmetic schemes \cite[Theorem~1.8]{LugerArithmeticHP}.

 Our goal is to show that the weak Hilbert property is closed under products (see Theorem~\ref{Thm:FibrationProducts} for a more general result pertaining to fibrations):